Canada is the second largest country in the world. It is not therefore surprising how much it changes from west to east and north to south.

 The west coast is where the beach meets the mountains with the city of Vancouver snuggled in between.
-Vancouver was home to the Winter Olympic Games in 2010.
-British Columbia is a haven for nature enthusiasts, whether they go to Whistler a skiing and snowboarding dream, or for a hike in B.C.s coniferous forests.
+Vancouver will also home to the Winter Olympic Games in 2010.
+British Columbia is a haven for nature enthusiasts, whether they go to Whistler a skiing and snowboarding dream or for a hike in B.C.s coniferous forests.

-The east coast is home to Prince Edward Island, Nova Scotia, New Brunswick, Newfoundland, and Labrador.
-Atlantic Canada features spectacular coastline, fresh seafood, and a proud cultural heritage.
+The east coast is home to Prince Edward Island, Nova Scotia, New Brunswick, and Newfoundland and Labrador.
+Atlantic Canada features spectacular coastline fresh seafood and a proud cultural heritage.

-Seventy-five percent of Canadians live within 100 miles of the United States border.
-Up north, the icy, remote Yukon Territories, Northwest Territories, and Nunavut await adventurous travelers.
+75% of Canadians live within 100 miles of the US boarder.
+In the territories up north the Yukon Territories, Northwest Territories and Nunavut await adventurous travelers.

 Provinces, territories, and sites include: